Garden State Parkway: 2000s

-To reduce congestion, 10 of the 11 toll plazas on the roadway were converted into one-way plazas between 2004 and 2010.
-The Cape May (in Upper Township), Great Egg (in Somers Point), New Gretna (in Bass River Township), Barnegat (in Barnegat Township), Asbury Park (in Tinton Falls), Raritan (in Sayreville), Union (in Hillside), Essex (in Bloomfield), Bergen (in Saddle Brook), and Pascack Valley (in Washington Township) toll plazas were among these.
-The tolls at these plazas were doubled upon conversion.
-The Toms River Toll Plaza (in Toms River) is the only location on the parkway mainline where a toll is still collected in both directions.
+To reduce congestion, all of the parkway's mainline toll plazas were converted into one-way plazas between 2004 and 2010, except for the Toms River Toll Plaza, which remains bidirectional.
+The Cape May (in Upper Township), New Gretna (in Bass River Township), Asbury Park (in Tinton Falls), Union (in Hillside), and Bergen (in Saddle Brook) toll plazas were converted to northbound-only plazas, while the Great Egg (in Somers Point), Barnegat (in Barnegat Township), Raritan (in Sayreville), Essex (in Bloomfield), and Pascack Valley (in Washington Township) toll plazas became southbound-only plazas.
+The tolls at these locations were doubled upon conversion.